pearl-yu/twitch_project/README.md

 # twitch_project

 This is a currently a public repository.
 I might change it to private this week.
+I could add your accounts as collaborators, or think of other ways to share these (maybe a link to the notebook on my drive/ pdf).

 By Oct 8th:
 - Link to the [proposal](https://docs.google.com/document/d/1NeULev_u3fpf7Zrn_sOdR7k33qzWW9lFx29LEjeLb14/edit?usp=sharing)